 The federal gift and estate tax exclusion as of 2022 is $12.06 million per person ($24.12 million for married couples).
 A person can give away — either during their lifetime or at death — up to this amount, tax-free.

 In the above example, if your spouse’s estate were worth $2 million, that would leave an unused exemption of $10.06 million, which you could add to your own $12.06 million exemption, should you ever need it.
 But you must file an estate tax return for your spouse and complete the section of Form 706 currently entitled “portability of deceased spousal unused exclusion.”

 The current federal gift and estate tax exemption will be reduced by half in 2026.
 So, if you have a spouse who died in the past five years, you should consider as soon as possible whether electing portability makes sense.

 To be eligible, the deceased spouse must have been a U.S. citizen or permanent resident on the date of their death, and the executor must not have been otherwise required to file an estate tax return based on the value of the total estate and any taxable gifts.
 If an estate tax return was filed within nine months after the spouse’s death or an extended filing deadline, the portability option may also not be available.

 For families with some wealth, this option could result in hundreds of thousands of dollars or more in tax savings.
 Many families might not have an estate tax problem now, under the gift and estate tax exclusion of 2022.
 However, if the second spouse dies after 2026, that spouse’s estate could owe hefty taxes.
 Portability allows you to plan ahead to avoid this problem.
-Reach out to your attorney to learn more.
+Reach out to a qualified attorney near you to learn more.